jake-knerr/chess/README.md

 > Where are the utility rules?

-Utility rules would make it that rules would need to be ordered, which CHESS proscribes.
+Inclusion of utility rules would impose rule ordering, which CHESS proscribes.
 Instead of utilities, use theming rules.

 ### Comparison To BEM